Yandex Cloud

 }

-3. Make sure the data has been moved to the target database:
+3. Make sure that the data has been transferred to the target database:

 Management console